AnastasiaZaiceva/IT-proficiency/README.md

 - [x] Non-relational databases
 - [x] Data types

-On the 2nd page once can find the following info:
+On the 2nd page one can find the following info:
 - [x] Main SQL statements and operations
 - [x] Constraints
 - [x] Stored procedures